 Indices closed in red territory on Friday.
 Stocks traded slightly lower on a variety of economic news.
 Bureau of Economic Analysis figures showed the U.S. economy expanded at a pace of 0.7% in the first quarter.

-In today’s Wall Street Week Ahead, Bil Lako, CFP®, explains how the cornerstone of your financial plan determines your retirement.
+In today’s Marietta Daily Journal, Bil Lako, CFP®, explains how the cornerstone of your financial plan determines your retirement.
 Read the Article

 For the week beginning May 1, 2017, Director of Research, Troy Harmon, CFA, CVA, and Research Analyst, Nick Antonucci, CVA, discuss the S&P 500’s earnings and give highlights on April’s economic information. hensslervideo_personal_finance